Price Science Commons & Research Library: Video Games

-The Science Library has a small collection of video games for circulation to UO students, staff and faculty.
+The Price Science Commons & Research Library has a small collection of video games for circulation to UO students, staff and faculty.

-These games are located at the checkout desk of the science library, and may be found in the online catalog under their titles or by choosing "UO only" in the dropdown to the right of the search box and looking for keywords such as Wii or Xbox, and then using the facets on the left to narrow to game materials.
+These games are located at the checkout desk of the Price Science Commons & Research Library, and may be found in the online catalog under their titles or by choosing "UO only" in the dropdown to the right of the search box and looking for keywords such as Wii or Xbox, and then using the facets on the left to narrow to game materials.
 The Libraries are in the middle of migrating to a new catalog in June 2014, and are still working on improving the faceting options for games.
 Please ask for help at our desk if you need help locating a particular game, or stop by the library to browse the collection in person.

 Games may be checked out until 3:00 pm on the third day after checkout by UO students, staff, and faculty with photo ID.
 There will be no exceptions to the photo ID policy for game consoles, and borrowers will be asked to sign an agreement regarding condition of the game console at the first check-out each term; this process takes a few minutes.
 Borrowers should also expect to wait at check-in while staff ascertain that all parts are accounted for.
 Non-UO borrowers may not check the games out, and there is no specific on-site location or equipment to play the games.